clalil/clalil/README.md

   * Delicious food 🍜

 🎈 Fun fact:
-  * In my spare time I mentor junior developers 👩‍🎓 & foster homeless 🐰 & 🐶.
+  * In my spare time I mentor junior developers 👩‍🎓 and have recently started contributing to open source.